Cylindrical ample divisors on Du Val del Pezzo surfaces: Introduction

 \section{Introduction}

 Let $V$ be a normal projective variety.
 We say that an open subset $U$ of $V$ is called a {\it cylinder} if $U$ is isomorphic to $\bA ^1_{\bk} \times Z$ for some variety $Z$.
 Moreover, letting $H$ be an ample $\bQ$-divisor on $V$, we say that a cylinder $U$ of $V$ is an {\it $H$-polar cylinder} if there exists an effective $\bQ$-divisor $D$ on $V$ such that $D \sim _{\bQ} H$ and $V \backslash \Supp (D) = U$.
-It is known that many applications about existing condition of polarized cylinders in normal projective varieties (see, e.g., {\cite{KPZ11,Pre13,PW16,CDP18,Par22,Won22}}).
+We shall consider what kind of polarized cylinders are contained in normal projective varieties.
+The following result motivates our to study polarized cylinders in normal projective varieties: \begin{thm}[{\cite[Theorem 2.1]{KPZ14}}\footnote{See also {\cite[3.1.12.
+Corollary]{KPZ11}}.}] Let $V$ be a normal projective variety and let $H$ be an ample divisor on $V$.
+Suppose that the generalized affine cone:

+is normal.
+Then $\hat{V} $admits an effective $\bG _a$-action if and only if $V$ contains an $H$-polar cylinder. \end{thm} Moreover, the geometry of polarized cylinders in projective varieties can be applied to the criterion of flexibility of affine cones (see, e.g., {\cite{Pre13,PW16,Pre21,HHT22,Won22,HT23,HT,Pre}}) and non-trivial $\bG _a$-actions on the complements of hypersurfaces (see, e.g., {\cite{CDP18,Par22}}).
+See also {\cite{CPPZ21}}.